Theodore R. Hostetter

-Theodore R. Hostetter (October 19, 1870 – August 3, 1902) was an American heir, businessman, polo player and yachtsman during the Gilded Age.
+Theodore R. Hostetter (October 19, 1870 – August 3, 1902) was an American heir, businessman, polo player, and yachtsman during the Gilded Age.

 Early life

-Theodore Rickey Hostetter was born in 1870.
-His father was David Hostetter and his mother, Rosetta (Rickey) Hostetter.
+Theodore Rickey Hostetter was born in 1870, the youngest son of David Hostetter, a prominent Pittsburgh businessman and banker, and Rosetta (née Rickey) Hostetter.
 He had a brother, D. Herbert Hostetter.
-He attended public schools in Allegheny County, Pennsylvania the Western University of Pennsylvania, and a college in New England.
+He attended public schools in Allegheny County, Pennsylvania, the Western University of Pennsylvania, and a college in New England.

 Career

-He served as Vice President of the Hostetter Company, his family business.
+His father died in 1888, and he inherited a considerable fortune.
+He served as Vice President of the Hostetter Company, his family's business.
 He also ran the East End Riding Academy.

-He built a polo field on his Pennsylvania farm, and played polo regularly.
+At his death in 1902, his estate was valued at $1,349,196.
+It included shares of the Union Trust Company, the Pennsylvania Gas Coal Company, the Monongahela Coal Company, the Pittsburgh, Bessemer and Lake Erie Railroad, and the Hostetter Company.

+Gambling

-He was also a notable gambler.
-For example, he won US$30,000 on the United States presidential election of 1896, by betting on William McKinley.
+Hostetter was well known for high-stakes gambling.
+For example, he won $30,000 on the 1896 United States presidential election, by betting on William McKinley.
 He also gambled and won on yacht races.
-Additionally, he would bet US$1,000 a game on polo matches in Narragansett Pier.
-The year before his death, he lost US$1 million, mostly to David C. Johnson, John Daly and Richard Canfield.
-David C. Johnson sued his widow to get his money back.
+Additionally, he would bet $1,000 a game on polo matches in Narragansett Pier.

+After his death, it was reported that Hostetter had lost $1,000,000 in the last year, mostly to David C. Johnson, John Daly, and Richard Canfield.
+Reportedly, "[b]efore he was buried the gamblers who claimed that the young man owed them large sums called upon the widow to effect a settlement."
+Johnson sued Hostetter's widow and received $115,000.

 Personal life

-In 1891, Hostetter was married to Allene Tew.
-They had a farm in Beaver County, Pennsylvania.
-They also resided at the Waldorf Astoria New York, a luxury hotel in Manhattan, New York City.
-Additionally, they summered in Narragansett Pier, Rhode Island and wintered in South Carolina.
-They had three children: